07

 The five operational decisions of year one

-In rough order of leverage:
+In rough order of consequence:

 1. Captain hire.
 Commit to interviewing five candidates minimum, all sourced through routes outside the broker's relationship.
 The captain you hire determines the next decade.